esa/SpOC3/README.md

 <Image src="http://i.countdownmail.com/36faif.gif" border="0" alt="countdownmail.com" align="center"/>

-**NOTE**: The submission portal remains open after **30 June 2024**.
+**NOTE**: The submission portal remains open after **30 June 2024, End of Day, Anywhere on Earth (AoE)**.
 Submissions received after that date will not be taken into consideration for the competition, but still appear on the leaderboard.